Project Lead, Gameplay Developer

 This is the final boss fight.
 After the fight the plague will finally start to rot away.

-This version focusses only on the fight itself and nothing else.
+This version focusses only on the boss fight itself and nothing else.

 CONCEPT AND GOAL

 So far we have created a lot of projects at school.
 This time I wanted to focus on a vertical slice from a concept in which we would create the final boss battle after having played a massive RPG.
 In this boss battle we would focus on various mechanics that we found interesting as well as some other aspects of the boss battle, such as environmental awareness for the user.

 In the year 1800 the plague claimed its first fatal victim.
 Humanity decides to focus on technology instead of medical advances.

 As the plague continued to evolve and claim more victims, the technology advanced rapidly as well.